According to Piers Morgan, Prince Philip lived by a 10-point guide to surviving and thriving as a royal. Here are those words to live by.

 Be sure to catch up on everything happening with the royal family.
 Come back here often for royal family news and updates.

-Young and the Restless (Y&R) spoilers for Monday, November 4 indicate some explosive moments in…
+Young and the Restless (Y&R) spoilers for Wednesday, November 27 indicate some major moments as…

-Days of Our Lives (DOOL) spoilers for Monday, November 4 promise some interesting moments in…
+Days of Our Lives (DOOL) spoilers for Wednesday, November 27, promises some interesting moments in…

-General Hospital (GH) spoilers and updates for Monday, November 4 tease guilt, gratitude and grief.…
+General Hospital (GH) spoilers and updates for Wednesday, November 27 tease mystery solving, badgering witnesses,…